Educational Technology Philosophy

 - Technology, when designed and implemented using the TPACK model, promotes learning and engagement in students of all ages, intelligences, and abilities.

-I have developed my educational technology philosophy not only through my experiences as an educator, but also my experiences as a student.
+I have developed my educational technology philosophy using my experience as an educator, but also my experience as a student.
 I attended eight different schools in four different states before graduating high school.
 I went to college on three campuses and learned both in-person and online.
-I have personally taught in a Title IX high school located in a rough neighborhood where students had almost no access to school provided technology.
-Currently, I teach in a school where a majority of the students drive cars far nicer than my own, and each high school student has their own MacBook provided for them by the district to use for the duration of their four years.
-I recognize that not all students learn on a level playing field, however we must always be striving to move forward.
-These experiences, past, present, and likely future, have taught me that the only constant in education is change.
+I began my career teaching in a Title IX high school where students had almost no access to technology.
+Currently, I teach at a high school where each student is issued a MacBook by the district to use for the duration of their four year high school career.
+These experiences have taught me that not all students operate on a level playing field and we must always be striving to move forward and close those gaps.
+I have learned that the only constant in education is change.

-When I was preparing to take my pedagogy certification test a few years ago, the advice that I received across the board was to answer the questions as though I had perfect students with perfect parents and taught in a perfect school.
-I think the idea was that teachers should be aware of what is commonly called “best practice” in education.
+When I was preparing to take my pedagogy certification test the advice that I received across the board was to answer the questions as though I had perfect students with perfect parents and taught in a perfect school.
+I think the idea was that teachers should be aware of “best practices” in education.
 This idea can be confusing to new members of the educational industry because the best and hardest part about being a teacher is that what is working for the students you have today probably won’t work for the students you have tomorrow.
 This is why I believe that although the subject matter I am required to teach probably won’t change drastically – the way in which I teach it absolutely should.
-For example, in teaching students about scatterplots, should I teach them to simply eyeball it and draw the line of best fit without showing them the technology to get actual equations from their graphing calculators?
-No!
-The change involved with the evolvement and improvement of technology has, in my experience, often proven to be for the benefit of our students.
 As expressed in Reiber’s model of technology integration, “…the educational system must continue to evolve and adapt to remain effective.”
 (Reiber, L., n.d.)
+The evolution and improvement of technology has, in my experience, often proved to be for the benefit of our students.

 For a student to be digitally literate they must have the appropriate knowledge and skills to participate in the digital transfer of ideas and information.
-This could be through social media, remote collaboration sites, or communication avenues.
+This idea of transliteracy, ‘the ability to read, write and interact across a range of platforms, tools and media from signing and orality through handwriting, print, TV, radio and films, to digital social networks’ (Thomas, 2007) will play a vital role in the future success of our students.
 It is the responsibility of parents, teachers, and administrators to ensure that our students are being taught how to function in this information age.
-In my classroom we often talk about the presence students have online, and how that will likely have an effect on their future.
-Sadly, there are many teachers who consider educating students on digital citizenship outside their scope of responsibility.
-I confess that I too initially resisted the ubiquity of social media until I realized that one day my own children would use this technology.
-That realization in combination with the stories of cyber bulling, students losing scholarships, and athletes losing draft placements have clarified the importance of teaching kids to be good digital citizens.
-Consequences from online activities can have lasting and sometimes irreversible effects on the lives of our students.
+In my classroom we often talk about the interactions students have online and how their internet presence will likely impact their future.
+Sadly there are many teachers who consider educating students on digital citizenship and transliteracy outside their scope of responsibility.
+I confess that I too initially resisted the ubiquity technology, specifically social media, until I realized that one day my own children would use these tools.
 If we are not teaching our children and students how to use technology responsibly, why are we surprised when they misuse or abuse it?
 How can we effectively instruct with technology without being committed to the lifelong learning process that being technologically literate requires?
 Students do not need to be taught this mindset – it is something they have already embraced; we must embrace it too.

 Effective Technology Implementation

 I am a believer in the educational theory of constructivism.
-I think that students make the most learning out of an experience rather than a lecture.
+I think that students make more meaningful learning out of an experience than a lecture.
 As Piaget stated, “The principle goal of education in the schools should be creating men and women who are capable of doing new things, not simply repeating what other generations have done.”
 (Piaget, J., n.d.)
 Technology can be a fantastic tool for improving instruction through creation and experience, especially as part of the TPACK model of lesson design.
 As I am designing my lessons, I try to consider the question “Does the material determine the idea?
 Or does the idea determine the material?”
 (Papert, n.d.)
-The TPACK model argues that the latter question is more effectual in quality design.
+The TPACK model argues that the latter question is more effectual in quality lesson design.
 There are those in education that repeat the tired phrase, “I got through school without any technology and I turned out fine.”
 Don’t those teachers, whether they have taught for one year or twenty, almost exclusively use email to communicate every single day?
-The mentality that “old is good” or “if it’s broke don’t fix it” prevents education from advancing as the world advances.
-Technology affords access to formats and simulations that were previously unavailable and are enormously beneficial.
-Recently I had my ninth grade students apply their knowledge of linear functions to coding on the computer.
+The mentality that “old is good” or “if it’s not broke don’t fix it” prevents education from advancing as the world advances.
+Technology affords access to formats and simulations that were previously unavailable and can be beneficial and even transformative.
+In one instance my ninth grade algebra students applied their knowledge of linear functions to coding on the computer.
 They were able to see the power of applied mathematics.
 They felt like magicians when their robot avatars moved with the click of a button as a result of their coding!
-When technology is combined with appropriate content and good pedagogy we can provide a transformative experience for our students.
+While this may only be anecdotal evidence, I firmly believe that when technology is combined with appropriate content and good pedagogy we can provide experiences for our students that were heretofore unimaginable for our students.

 Educational technology is a continuously developing field of study.
-As an educator, it is my responsibility to follow this example and continue to develop my own technology integration methods as well with whatever tools are available to my students.
+As an educator I consider it my responsibility to follow this evolution and continue to develop my own technology integration methods with whatever tools I have available.
 I must help students prepare to be contributing members of their communities; this includes their digital communities.
 I must teach students to construct their own knowledge through good pedagogy and lesson design.
 I must pledge to be a lifelong learner and unceasingly strive to improve my combinations of content, pedagogy and technology if I am to be the most effective educator, role model, and mentor possible.

 Papert, S. (n.d.).
 Retrieved June 26, 2017, from